Edinburgh Channels: History

 Thomas Henry Tizard, surveyor and oceanographer, has presented an account of the changes in the area from the survey by George Thomas in 1810 to his own work in 1882 and 1889.
 In 1810 there was a channel with 30 foot depth known as Thomas's New Channel, and an inlet to the south-west of it.
 When surveyed by Frederick Bullock in 1839, Thomas's channel had narrowed and shoaled, but the inlet noted by Thomas had opened into a new channel with 18 feet depth, which was named Bullock's channel.
 The next survey in 1862, by Edward Calver, showed that Bullock's Channel had deepened and widened, with a depth of 42 feet, but that Thomas's channel had completely closed.
 Tizard's first survey was in 1882 in connection with the marking of the channel by buoys.
 At this time the channel was renamed the Duke of Edinburgh Channel in honour of Prince Alfred, Master of Trinity House.
 Tizard noted the presence of a shallower patch, with a depth of 30 feet, near the centre of the channel.
 The channel was lighted in 1889, with two lightships and three gas-lighted buoys.
-Tizard noted 1n 1889 that the patch had bcome shallower, and was about a mile in length.
+Tizard noted 1n 1889 that the patch had become shallower, and was about a mile in length.

 In the mid-nineteenth century, most shipping into the Thames from the south-east used the Princes and Alexandra Channels, to the south of Shingles.
-As vesels became larger and with deeper draught these channels became insufficient, and the Duke of Edinburgh Channel became increasingly important.
+As vessels became larger and with deeper draught these channels became insufficient, and the Duke of Edinburgh Channel became increasingly important.
 The patch in the middle, now known as Shingles Patch, became larger and shallower, and by 1910 had divided the channel into two, now known as the North and South Edinburgh channels, both being used for navigation.
 By 1933 Shingles Patch had shoaled sufficiently that part of it dried at low water, and it had also shifted north, causing the north channel to become narrower.

 Fisherman's Gat, a swatchway to the north-east of the Edinburgh Channels, became steadily deeper from the 1950s on, making it increasingly attractive as an alternative to the Edinburgh Channels.
 It was buoyed and opened to shipping in 2000.